Generative Head-Mounted Camera Captures for Photorealistic Avatars: Experiments

 \subsubsection{Evaluation Metrics}

 To properly evaluate the universal facial encoder's generalizations, we keep a held-out set of 34 test subjects (out of 341) whose neither 3D avatar models nor HMC images are available during encoder training.
-We train on the rest 307 subjects' real HMC data and/or GenHMC data (generated from their avatars), and evaluate the trained encoders on this held-out test set to assess the model's ability to generalize to unseen subjects.
+We train on the other 307 subjects' real HMC data and/or GenHMC data (generated from their avatars), and evaluate the trained encoders on this held-out test set to assess the model's ability to generalize to unseen subjects.
+Kindly note that the keypoint/segmentation maps are used only as conditioning inputs for the diffusion model, not for determining correspondences, and the evaluation is performed against the dome-derived expression codes.

 Following~\citet{bai2024ue}, we primarily compute the following set of metrics: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=*] \item \emph{Photometric Image $L_1$ Error}.
 Pixel-level errors of the renderings of the encoder-predicted expression on the avatar. \item \emph{Geometric $L_2$ error}. $L_2$ displacement error of the encoder-predicted vs. ground truth face mesh, measured in millimeters (mm) and averaged over all facial region vertices. \item \emph{Geometric $L_2$ error on mouth region}.
 Similar as the geometric $L_2$ error above, but only on the mouth (and surrounding) region vertices. \item \emph{Lip shape error}.
 The average of the horizontal (distance between left and right lip corners) and vertical (distance between center upper and lower lips) lip shape errors, which is especially important for speech. \end{itemize} Importantly, we note that throughout this section, the so-called ``ground truth'' expressions of the real HMC captures are not the true actual ground truth (which is impossible to obtain), but instead from the style-transfer based HMC-avatar correspondences generated by the method of~\citet{wei2019VR}. \textbf{It is therefore a biased estimation that is subject to errors still, but nevertheless a consistent reference in an ablative setting}, aligning with the prior works' convention~\citep{chen2021high,schwartz2020eyes,bai2024ue,martinezcodec}.